Agent Memory Systems

 • Packaging unit — most systems distribute concerns across multiple files (notes, configs, scripts, indexes), but o-o pushes the opposite extreme: each document is a self-contained polyglot file carrying rendering, update contract, shell dispatch, source cache, and changelog.
 That maximizes portability and local inspectability at the cost of modularity and inter-document structure

-• Grounding discipline — cognitive psychology (arscontexta) vs programming theory (commonplace, thalo) vs empirical operational patterns (Agent-Skills)
+• Grounding discipline — cognitive psychology (arscontexta) vs programming theory (Commonplace, thalo) vs empirical operational patterns (Agent-Skills)

-• Formalization level — custom DSL (thalo) vs YAML conventions (commonplace) vs prose instructions (Agent-Skills)
+• Formalization level — custom DSL (thalo) vs YAML conventions (Commonplace) vs prose instructions (Agent-Skills)

 • Governance stance — most systems treat governance as advisory (instructions the agent should follow); Decapod enforces governance with hard gates (validation must pass, VERIFIED requires proof-plan); SAGE enforces with cryptographic gates (signed transactions, validator quorum, RBAC clearance levels) — two very different enforcement models, both structurally enforced rather than instructed